The Beginner's Guide: Plot

-This game, its design in stark contrast to the others Coda had made, included puzzles that were intentionally designed to be almost impossible to solve, such as an invisible maze, a six-digit combination that the player must randomly guess, and an impossible-to-open door that cannot be opened from within the room the door leads out of.
-Wreden found that when he was able to use various programming tools to bypass these, he ended up in a gallery with a message from Coda directed at him personally, thanking him for his interest in Coda's games but asking him not to talk to him any more, nor to showcase his games to others.
-The messages implied Coda felt that Wreden mistook the tone of his games as a sign of an emotional struggle and was missing the point of why he had engaged in game design, as well as accusing Wreden with modifying Coda's games to add more symbolism, and that Wreden's actions had betrayed Coda.
-As a result, Wreden felt terrible about what he had done, and thus reveals that the purpose of The Beginner's Guide is to try to reconnect to Coda by sharing his games with the public at large and to hope to apologize for his actions.
+This game, its design in stark contrast to the others Coda had made, includes puzzles that were intentionally designed to be almost impossible to solve, such as an invisible maze, a six-digit combination that the player must randomly guess, and an impossible-to-open door that cannot be opened from within the room the door leads out of.
+Wreden found that when he bypassed these challenges using programming, he ended up in a gallery with a message from Coda directed at him personally, thanking him for his interest in Coda's games but asking him not to talk to him any more, nor to showcase his games to others.
+The messages implied Coda felt that Wreden mistook the tone of his games for a sign of an emotional struggle and was missing the point of why he had engaged in game design, as well as accusing Wreden of an act of betrayal in modifying Coda's games to add more symbolism.
+Wreden reveals that the purpose of The Beginner's Guide is to try to reconnect to Coda by sharing his games with the public at large and to apologize for his actions.

-The game concludes with an ambiguous epilogue level that may or may not have been designed by Coda, with Wreden sparsely narrating about his dependence on social validation, something he saw as the cause for showing Coda's games to other people.
+The Beginner's Guide concludes with an ambiguous epilogue level that may or may not have been designed by Coda, with Wreden sparsely narrating about his dependence on social validation, which he views as the reason he showed Coda's games to other people.
 Shortly before the end, the emotional turmoil dredged up by recording the narration grows to be too much for Wreden, and he excuses himself as the player makes their way to the end of the final level.
-At the denouement, the player must jump into a beam from an earlier game, causing them to float up, to see an infinite maze.
+At the denouement, the player must jump into a beam from an earlier game, causing them to float up to see an infinite maze.